RandomComputerUser/FancyLighting/README.md

 ## Latest Version

 **v0.9.8 (2025-03-??)**
+- Decreased the default normal map strength and the strength of normal maps on walls
+- Decreased bloom strength
+- Slightly decreased content gamma when using full HDR rendering (previously it was boosted)
 - Improved blending between the foreground and the background when using full HDR rendering
 - Tweaked global illumination
 - Made small optimizations to the fancy lighting engine